Kale-Ko/EJCL/README.md

 ### Local filesystem

 Configs can be stored locally on the filesystem using classes from the `io.github.kale_ko.ejcl.file` package.

-This includes a
-`SimpleFileConfig` which is a config that stores key/value pairs in a very simple format, `{key}={value}`.
+This includes a `SimpleFileConfig` which is a config that stores key/value pairs in a very simple format, `{key}={value}`.

-There is also
-`BJSLFileConfig` which is a config that stores data in different common formats (JSON, YAML, TOML, XML, CSV, Java Properties, and Json Smile)\
+There is also `BJSLFileConfig` which is a config that stores data in different common formats (JSON, YAML, TOML, XML, CSV, Java Properties, and Json Smile)\
-Each of these different formats can be used with their respective classes `{format}FileConfig`
+Each of these different formats can be used by passing their respective parsers to the constructor `{format}Parser`

 ### MySQL Server

 Configs can also be stored on a MySQL server using classes from the `io.github.kale_ko.ejcl.mysql` package.

-The structured version is slower to save and load but can be easier to work with, while the unstructured version has the advantage of drastically lowering the chances of overwriting a value.
+The structured version is slower to load but can be easier to work with, while the unstructured version has the advantage of only fetching the data you need.

+Note: The structured version only writes changed values to prevent overwriting others changes.

 ### In memory